Keruki2005/battle-of-dots/README.md

 WAR OF DOTS
 =====

 War of Dots is a LAN RTS war game, a simple barebones war simulation built in python with pygame.
-Original credit goes to https://warofdots.net/
+Original credit goes to https://warofdots.net/ and as this is a fork to https://github.com/gamepycoder/War-of-dots .

-Feel free to start issues, I will see and will fix (or at least respond).
+Feel free to start issues.
-Feel free to contribute on the suggestion branch.
+Feel free to contribute.

 TODO
 ====